 2020 Census Library Outreach and Education Task Force

-To advise ALA’s efforts on the 2020 Census, the Public Library Association and the Office for Information Technology Policy Advisory Committee convened a 2020 Census Library Outreach and Education Task Force.
+To advise ALA’s efforts on the 2020 Census, the Public Library Association and the Washington Office convened a 2020 Census Library Outreach and Education Task Force.

 To advise the association on conducting outreach and education to inform library staff about potential impacts—particularly for public libraries—that may arise from the 2020 Census, gathering information from library colleagues about expected impacts and needs, and collaborating with the Census Bureau and other decisionmakers to best meet the needs of libraries and support an accurate Census.

-The 2020 Census Outreach and Education Task Force consists of 10-15 members, appointed by the chair of the OITP Advisory Committee and the PLA President-Elect, drawn from the membership at large, serving one two-year term and led by two co-chairs.
+The 2020 Census Outreach and Education Task Force consists of 10-15 members, appointed by the chair of the Washington Office Advisory Committee and the PLA President-Elect, drawn from the membership at large, serving one two-year term and led by two co-chairs.

 - Erin Ackerman, R. Barbara Gitenstein Library, The College of New Jersey